There’s only one big cheese at the Masters — and it has nothing to do with who wins the green jacket.

-“We won’t be able to assist at this time,” Augusta National Golf Club director of communications Steve Ethun said via email when reached for comment by RCL.
+“We won’t be able to assist at this time,” Augusta National Golf Club Director of Communications Steve Ethun said via email when reached for comment.

 Maybe it doesn’t matter whether the club’s in-house chefs ever find the actual missing ingredient, as the supply of soft-yet-never-soggy sandwiches still sells out most days.
 And that’ll probably be the case no matter who is slapping homemade pimento between two slices of white bread.

 “I find it endearing that so many visitors with experienced palettes look forward to such a simple, southern staple served in a green baggie for 51 weeks out of the year until they make it back to Augusta,” Thurmond said.

 In a way, the not-so-secret ingredient is Real Estate 101: price and location, location, location.

 “There’s nothing to it really.
 It tastes so damn good because it’s $1.50 and that place is magical,” Samuels said.
 “Everything on the grounds at Augusta National tastes better and you can see it in the faces of the patrons as they take their first bites.
 It’s an incredible experience and I hope everyone on earth gets an opportunity to go to the Masters once in their lifetime.”